 - All applicants are notified of review results.
 Please email WCNR_FWCB_Info@Mail.ColoState.EDU or call the department at (970) 491-5020 for more information.

-How to apply – Plan C Master’s Program:
+How to apply – Plan C Online M.F.W.C.B. degree program:

-All students (except Plan C Master’s Degree) are admitted to our graduate program on an individual basis depending upon the availability of funded projects obtained by each faculty member.
+All students (except Plan C Online M.F.W.C.B.
+Degree) are admitted to our graduate program on an individual basis depending upon the availability of funded projects obtained by each faculty member.

 Please research our faculty profiles to determine which faculty have research interests similar to your own.
 Contact those faculty to determine if they have funding available and are accepting new students.

-Admission decisions are based on academic performance, GRE scores, letters of recommendations, work experience, evidence of scientific productivity, leadership qualities, and a personal statement.
-Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) and combined scores in the 70th percentile (or 1200+ on the old testing system) or better on the Verbal and Quantitative portions of the GRE Test meet minimal requirements but does not guarantee admittance into the program.
+Admission decisions are based on academic performance, letters of recommendations, work experience, evidence of scientific productivity, leadership qualities, and a personal statement.
+Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) or better meet minimal requirements but does not guarantee admittance into the program.
 We have many highly qualified applicants; therefore, if you do not exceed these minimum standards, you are not encouraged to apply.

 If your undergraduate degree is in an area outside of the physical, chemical, or biological sciences such as liberal arts, business, education, or psychology, you probably are not eligible for our M.S. or Ph.D. program.
 One option may be to complete a second bachelor’s degree or take graduate level course work to strengthen your background for possible graduate admission later.